Skip to content

 1856 Fremont/Dayton “Champions of Freedom” campaign poster.

 Frémont was defeated in the 1856 presidential race, having placed second to James Buchanan in a three-way election; he did not carry the state of California.
-Frémont received 114 electoral votes to 174 votes received by Buchanan.
-Millard Fillmore ran as a third party candidate representing the American Party.
+Frémont received 114 electoral votes, and Buchanan received 174 votes.
+Millard Fillmore ran as a third-party candidate representing the American Party.
 The popular vote went to Buchanan who received 1,836,072 votes to 1,342,345 votes for Frémont held on November 4, 1856.

 The Democrats, led by Southern politicians, supported the expansion of slavery.
 Buchanan won both the popular vote and a majority of the electoral vote, taking all but one slave state and five free states.
-His popular vote margin of 12.2% was the greatest margin between 1836 and 1904.
-However, the election was far closer than it appeared: if Fillmore had won any two of Kentucky, Tennessee, and Louisiana (or all three) and Frémont had won Illinois they would have won the election.
+His popular vote margin of 12.2% was the greatest between 1836 and 1904.
+However, the election was far closer than it appeared.
+If Fillmore had won any two of Kentucky, Tennessee, and Louisiana (or all three) and Frémont had won Illinois they would have won the election.

 1860 – Lincoln Rebounds & Wins Presidency

 What many don’t know is that in 1860, Dayton sought the Republican presidential nomination.
 At the national convention in Chicago, Dayton received 14 votes on the first ballot, all from New Jersey.
 He lost four New Jersey delegates to Lincoln on the second ballot.
-On the third ballot, New Jersey gave Lincoln eight votes, with five going to William Seward and just one holding for Dayton (Lincoln won the nomination on the third ballot).
+New Jersey gave Lincoln eight votes on the third ballot, with five going to William Seward and just one holding for Dayton (Lincoln won the nomination on the third ballot).

 Lincoln took the nomination and later won the presidency.